royalmaddy07/Build-your-first-API-endpoint/README.md

 # First API Endpoint

-This project is my first backend assignment for the FlyRank.ai Backend AI Engineering Internship.

 ## Objective

 Build a minimal backend server with two JSON endpoints that can be accessed from a browser or using `curl`.